 - What’s the best that could happen if this decision is made well?

 - What’s the worst that could happen if the decision goes poorly?

 If the gap between outcomes is small, just make a call.
 If, however, there’s a big gap between the potential outcomes, it’s a good sign that the decision is worthy of more thought.

 Making decisions is an energy-draining exercise.
-Be careful to spend that energy where it will be most leveraged.
+Be careful to spend that energy where it will be most leveraged and avoid decision fatigue.